CntoDev/Useful-Scripts/Unshared-map-markers.md

 How to use
 ----------
-Put the code in an A3EE -> Execute Code editor module (leave default settings) or in `init.sqf`.
+Put the code in an A3EE -> Execute Code editor module (Unscheduled environment) or in `init.sqf`.
 Optionally, uncomment the marker-deletion-preventing feature.

 ```